 In recent years, the unbalanced labor supply and demand in Taiwan has resulted in a lack of basic manpower.
 This can be attributed to a number of economic factors such as the transformation of industrial structure, rising per capita income, rapid growth in service industries, higher education levels, and a change in job values.
-In response to these issues, the Council of Labor Affairs (MOL) decided to open up Taiwan's job market to foreign workers starting in October 1989.
-Foreign workers from Thailand, Philippines, Indonesia, Malaysia, Vietnam and Mongolia are now employed in Taiwan as part of the government's efforts to solve the problems of labor shortages.
+In response to these issues, the Ministry of Labor (hereinafter referred to as MOL) decided to open up Taiwan's job market to foreign workers starting in October 1989.
+Foreign workers from Thailand, Philippines, Indonesia, Malaysia, Vietnam and Mongolia are now employed in Taiwan as part of the government's efforts to solve the problems of labor shortages in industries and families.

-As of the end of December 2020, there were 709,123 foreign workers in Taiwan, of which 61.96% were in manufacturing, 0.87% in construction, 1.65% in agriculture, forestry, fishery and animal husbandry, 35.28% as caretakers, and 0.24% as domestic helpers.
+As of the end of December 2022, there were 728,081 foreign workers in Taiwan, of which 65.47% were employed in manufacturing, 2.15% in construction, 1.89% in agriculture, forestry, fishery and animal husbandry, 30.02% were care workers, and 0.2% domestic help.

-Foreign Workers in Taiwan (as of the end of December 2021)
+Foreign Workers in Taiwan (as of the end of December 2022)